What is it?

 › Trouble with lip closure (assumption of midline) that could result in poor feeding

 › Future difficulty with wearing sporting helmets (football, baseball, cycling, etc.)

 The earlier a baby begins treatment, the better and the faster the correction is!
 We recommend that once a flat spot is observed, it should be addressed immediately to prevent further flattening and the development of neck muscle tightness and weakness.

 The in-office treatments will provide families with the knowledge-base behind the therapeutic interventions administered as well as receive a comprehensive home program customized to their child's specific needs and goals.

 cares for Plagiocephaly

 This little one began physical therapy intervention at Power of Movement PT just before turning 3 months, resulting in the correction of his head shape.
 We have specific and proven methods that consists of positioning, therapeutic exercises, and a comprehensive carryover exercise program provided to the parents and caregivers.
 Six weeks following the initial imaging, the facial asymmetry (flattened left forehead, cheek, and jaw) is no longer present.
 Additionally, the follow up scans reveal Cranial Vault Asymmetry (CVA) and Cranial Vault Asymmetry Index (CVAI) measurements went from "severe" to "mild," and this child did not require intervention with the helmet!

 What is Torticollis?

-If left untreated, Torticollis can have the following sequelae such as:
+If left untreated, the following complications may result:

 › Flattening of the skull (plagiocephaly)